bspann/Semantic-Kernel-Workshop/CSharp/semantic_kernel_HOL_C#.md

 **Important Notes:**
 - **Semantic Kernel Versioning:** Uses Semantic Kernel .NET 1.0+ with current stable APIs and improved Azure Government support.
-- **Vector Store Migration:** Legacy Memory Store packages have been replaced by modern Vector Store connectors for better performance.
+- **Vector Store Migration:** Legacy Memory Store packages have been replaced by modern Vector Store connectors.
+This HOL uses the in-memory vector store for simplicity and reliability, which is perfect for development and testing scenarios.
 - **Azure Package Dependencies:** The Azure OpenAI connectors automatically handle compatible versions of Azure SDKs.
 - **.NET Version:** Requires .NET 8.0 or later for optimal Semantic Kernel support.